statlab/permute/README.md

-# Permutation tests and confidence intervals in Python
+# Permutation tests and confidence sets

-Permutation tests and confidence intervals for a variety of nonparametric testing and estimation problems, for a variety of randomization designs.
+Permutation tests and confidence sets for a variety of nonparametric testing and estimation problems, for a variety of randomization designs.

 * Stratified and unstratified tests ...